jreimao/api-culinary-recipes/README-en.md

-# aome of the frameworks | libraries used
+# some of the frameworks | libraries used

   | name   | main features |
   | ------ | ------ |